auraphp/Aura.Web_Project/README.md

 The project automatically logs to `{$PROJECT_PATH}/tmp/log/{$mode}.log`.
-If you want to change the logging behaviors for a particular config mode, edit the related config file (e.g., `config/Dev.php`) file to modify the `logger` service.
+If you want to change the logging behaviors for a particular config mode, edit the related config file (e.g., `config/Dev.php`) file to modify the `aura/project-kernel:logger` service.

 ### Routing and Dispatching

 We configure routing and dispatching via the project-level `config/` class files.
 If a route needs to be available in every config mode, edit the project-level `config/Common.php` class file.
 If it only needs to be available in a specific mode, e.g. `dev`, then edit the config file for that mode.

 Here are three different styles of routing and dispatching.